Los Angeles Rams vs. Tennessee Titans NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

+- Los Angeles and its opponents have gone over the current 52.5-point total in three of 10 games (30%) this season.

-- Los Angeles and its opponents have combined to put up more than 53.5 points in three of 10 games this season.
+- Tennessee and its opponents have combined to score more than 52.5 points in four of eight games this season.

+- The combined points per game average of the two teams, 59, is 6.5 points more than Sunday's over/under.

-- These two squads combine to allow 45.4 points per game, 8.1 fewer than this contest's over/under.
+- This contest's total is 7.1 points above the 45.4 these two squads combine to surrender per game this season.

-- The Rams and their opponents score an average of 50.4 points per game, 3.1 fewer than Sunday's total.
+- The average total in Rams games this season is 50.4, 2.1 points fewer than Sunday's total of 52.5.

-- The 53.5 total in this game is 2.2 points higher than the 51.3 average total in Titans games this season.
+- The 51.3 PPG average total in Titans games this season is 1.2 points fewer than this game's over/under.

 Rams stats and trends